-3. I OPERATING PROCEDURE
+3.1 OPERATING PROCEDURE

 Once calibrated and installed, the unit may be operated unattended.
 The only controls on the outside of the unit are the SPAN and ZERO potentiometers which, after initial adjustment, need no further attention.
 There are no indicators on the unit.
-Because the circuit uses highly reliable solid-state components with no moving parts, the unit should operate virtually maintenance-free for a long period of time.
+Because the circuit uses highly reliable solid-state components with no moving parts (with the exception of those units that have relays, counters, and/or meters), the unit should operate virtually maintenance-free for a long period of time.
 However, if a malfunction should occur, refer to Section 5 for maintenance information.